 The Company uses judgment in determining the most appropriate basis on which to determine percentage of completion.
 Options available to the Company include the proportion that contract costs incurred for work performed to date bear to the estimated total contract costs, surveys of work performed, and completion of a physical proportion of the contract work.
-While the Company considers the costs to complete, the stage of completion is assessed based upon the assessment of the proportion of the contract costs for determining the percentage complete.
+While the Company considers the costs to complete, the stage of completion is assessed based upon the assessment of the proportion of the contract completed.
+Judgments are also made in determining what costs are project costs for determining the percentage complete.